williameclee/slepian_ulmo/README.md

 - `GeoDomain`: A class that supports a few new methods that make fetching vertices and defining file names easier.

+### Computing sea-level fingerprints

+- `solvesle`: Solves the elastic sea-level equationfor a given forcing and ocean function
+- `grace2fingerprint`: Uses GRACE data and GIA models to compute the sea-level fingerprints

 ### Projection of other fields to Slepian functions

 The CSR GRACE mascon data (all components), various GIA models, and the sea-level fingerprints (all components) are natively supported to be projected to Slepian functions.
 The functions are:

 - `gia2plmt`/`giaz2plmt`: Fetch the the geoid deformation/vertical displacement due to GIA projected to SH coefficients.